kallekekale/SoftwareDesignProj/DesignDocument.md

 - Integration complexity: Adding extra API calls required careful design to avoid duplicating logic and to keep error handling consistent; this introduced more integration work than initially expected.
 - API management: Handling external API keys, rate limits, and differing response shapes (Open Brewery DB vs. Yelp) required extra testing.
 - Communication hiccups: Small miscommunications occurred, which occasionally led to small merge conflicts.

+Team availability and coordination
+- Throughout the project everyone has been balancing other studies and work commitments, but we have managed to achieve our planned goals by proactively sharing availability and progress updates.
+- By informing each other about when we are available or busy, the team avoided major scheduling conflicts.
+This transparency meant tasks were reassigned or sequenced when necessary, and everyone contributed their part to move the project forward.

 Key learnings
 - Modular service design matters: Encapsulating external API logic in dedicated services (HttpRequester, YelpService, OpenBreweryDbService) makes adding functionality less risky and easier to test.